swarbler/bestof/tech/peripherals/input-devices.md

 	- **upgrade:** MX Anywhere 3 or 3S *($79)*
 		- *MX Anywhere 3**S** is silent*

+> If you want a more lightweight mouse, get a gaming mouse.
+Gaming mice can be decent productivity mice as well.

+> Another option is the Microsoft's "Bluetooth Ergonomic Mouse" *($59)*.
+Many people also like the shape of Microsoft's "Sculpt Ergonomic Mouse", but it is discontinued.
+However, Incase is bringing it back and it will be coming soon.

 #### Gaming

 *shape is key, there are plenty of good options*